-If you’re planning to travel often within Australia and overseas, our 12-Month Multi-Trip Plan will follow you anytime, anywhere.
+If you’re planning to travel often within Australia and overseas, our 12-Month Multi-Trip Plan will follow you.
 You couldn’t ask for a better travelling companion.

-You’ll be covered for 12 months for an unlimited number of trips (just imagine where you could go!).
-You can also tailor your policy and choose the maximum journey periods of 15, 30 or 45 days.
+You'll be covered for 12 months for multiple trips (just imagine where you could go!), subject to each journey being within the maximum journey period you select.

 With our Multi-Trip Plan, you only pay for the regions you plan to visit so you get the most competitive price.
 When you get a quote, just enter the countries you plan to visit in the next 12 months and we’ll calculate the appropriate premium for your travel plans.